 Living in our yurts year-round through many New England winters, here are a few things we've learned...

-The yurt is also a warm, cozy, enveloping space to nest into.
+The yurt is a warm, cozy, enveloping space to nest into.
 The walls are low.
 The stove at the center radiates its warmth quickly to the entire round space.
-The split sapling lattice walls are almost entirely unprocessed in their short journey from the forest.
-And an absence of excessive windows are conducive to a feeling of protection from elements just outside in which people connected to the land spend all our days.
+The split sapling lattice walls still have their bark from the forest.
+After a long day outside, the yurt creates a feeling of protection from the elements just outside.

 The space is small, and with a small wood stove in the center you're never too far from the heat.
-I'd say with three (+/-) cords of wood you can keep it 70 degrees all winter, though factors such as snow depth (more makes for more insulation) and whether or not you're home during the day (uses more firewood) will affect that.
-It's at times harder to not overheat the space and have it up over 80 degrees by accident with a good fire going.
+With two and a half to three cords you can keep it 70 degrees, though factors such as snow depth (more makes for more insulation) and whether or not you're home during the day (uses more firewood) will affect that.
+Even midwinter, you'll sometimes find the challenge is not to get the yurt too warm.

 Yurts get much harder to heat as the area and height increase.
-A 30' yurt with 8' walls is next to impossible to heat in the dead of winter, even with two stoves running.
+A 30' yurt with 8' walls is very difficult to heat in the dead of winter, even with two stoves running.
 I have experimented with placing heat-retaining objects around the woodstove, like stones, bricks, or water-filled containers that can double as tables/counters to help hold the heat longer as the fire diminishes.
-I found that they took up too much space and didn't offer enough difference in holding heat to make the loss of space worth it.
+I found that they took up too much space and didn't help much.

 A small (less than 30,000 BTU) woodstove is not necessarily a problem, but it may mean more time spent tending the fire, and cutting+splitting your wood smaller.
 And harder to keep a fire overnight.
 There's no BTU number per se.
 The one I use and love is 55,000.
 The same company (Tempwood) also made a smaller 35,000 BTU one which I have used for a few winters, but it's more work to fit the wood in (especially before going to bed), and I have to cut the wood smaller.
 You can have a big stove and just not fill it up all the way in spring and fall, of course.
 Works just fine half full.